 In 1996, Congress passed the Native American Housing Assistance and Self-Determination Act ("NAHASDA") to provide federal statutory authority to address the above-mentioned housing disparities in Indian Country.
-NAHASDA is the cornerstone for providing housing assistance to low-income Native American families on Indian reservations, in Alaska Native villages, and on native Hawaiian home lands.
-Since the passage of NAHASDA in 1996 and its funding and implementation in 1998, the Indian Housing Block Grant ("IHBG"), the primary funding component of NAHASDA, has been the single largest source of funding for housing for Native American communities and in Alaska Native villages.
-NAHASDA also includes the Title VI loan guarantee program, which enables tribal members to more easily access home loans.
-Administered by HUD, NAHASDA specifies a wide range of activities are that are eligible for funding.
+The NAHASDA is the cornerstone for providing housing assistance to low-income Native American families on Indian reservations, in Alaska Native villages, and on native Hawaiian home lands.
+Since the passage of the NAHASDA in 1996 and its funding and implementation in 1998, the Indian Housing Block Grant ("IHBG"), the primary funding component of the NAHASDA, has been the single largest source of funding for housing for Native American communities and in Alaska Native villages.
+The NAHASDA also includes the Title VI loan guarantee program, which enables tribal members to more easily access home loans.
+Administered by HUD, the NAHASDA specifies a wide range of activities are that are eligible for funding.
 These activities include but are not limited to down-payment assistance, property acquisition, new construction, safety programs, planning and administration, and housing rehabilitation.
 Not only do IHBG funds support new housing development, acquisition, rehabilitation, and other housing services that are critical for tribal communities; they cover essential planning and operating expenses for tribal housing programs.
-Between 2006 and 2009, a significant portion of IHBG funds, approximately 24%, were used for planning, administration, housing management, and services.
-Without critical federal funding, many tribal housing authorities would be unable to operate.
+A significant portion of IHBG funds are required for planning, administration, housing management, and services.
+Without this critical federal funding, many tribal housing authorities would be unable to operate.

-While some members of Congress are now focusing on the unexpended funds in NAHASDA block grant accounts, and mistakenly conclude that the program is overfunded, they are wrong on the reasons for these funds being unspent and the conclusion they draw.
-In fact, despite the positive developments in federal law and the impact of NAHASDA, the funding it provides is plainly and simply insufficient to meet the existing and, in fact, growing housing need in our tribal communities.
-While NAHASDA funds are immensely appreciated by tribes and are tremendously helpful in beginning to meet tribal housing needs, they have never, in the history of the program, been sufficient to meet all of the basic housing needs of Indian tribes or to accomplish all of the purposes for which NAHASDA was designed.
-Like many government programs, it is consistently and continuously underfunded.
-Therefore, tribes and their housing departments such as the Choctaw Nation Housing Authority have been forced to think outside of the box and come up with unique and innovative tools to meet the housing needs in their communities.
+While some members of Congress are now focusing on the unexpended funds in the NAHASDA block grant accounts, and mistakenly conclude that the program is overfunded.
+In fact, despite the positive developments in federal law and the impact of the NAHASDA, the funding it provides is plainly and simply insufficient to meet the existing and, in fact, growing housing need in our tribal communities.

-V. Innovations and Examples from the Choctaw Nation Housing Authority
+VI.
+Innovations and Examples from the Housing Authority of the Choctaw Nation of Oklahoma

-Out of sheer necessity and in the interest of promoting tribal self-determination and selfgovernance, tribes across the nation have begun developing innovative programs that complement NAHASDA programs in order to meet the tremendous housing backlog in Indian Country.
-The Choctaw Nation Housing Authority has been at the forefront of these innovations in Indian Country, in order to address the housing needs not just of our members but of Native American tribal members from across the country.
+Out of sheer necessity and in the interest of promoting tribal self-determination and self-governance, tribes across the nation have begun developing innovative programs that complement the NAHASDA programs in order to meet the tremendous housing backlog in Indian Country.
+The HACNO has been at the forefront of these innovations in Indian Country, in order to address the housing needs not just of our members but of Native American tribal members from across the country.

-A. United States Housing and Urban Development Section 184 Indian Home Loan Guarantee Program & NAHASDA Title VI Housing Activities Loan Guarantee Program
+a.
+United States Housing and Urban Development Section 184 Indian Home Loan Guarantee Program & NAHASDA Title VI Housing Activities Loan Guarantee Program